 Dr. Mark Nelson – Professor of Philosophy (Humanities), PRC Chair

 Elected to a term ending in Spring 2017, Dr. Nelson has been a member of Westmont's Department of Philosophy since 2006.
 His research interests lie in the areas of ethics, epistemology and philosophy of religion.
 Within ethics, his main area of interest is contemporary metaethics.
 He served on Faculty Council from 2010 to 2013.

 Dr. Tatiana Nazarenko – Dean of Curriculum and Educational Effectiveness

-Dr. Nazarenko joined Westmont College as Dean of Curriculum and Educational Effectiveness in 2010.
-She chairs the Program Review Committee and works with academic and co-curriculum departments on issues pertaining to curriculum development, outcome-based learning, and assessment.
-She also serves on the Academic Senate, AS Review Committee, WASC Steering Committee, the President's Council, and the College's Strategic Planning Committee.
+Dr. Nazarenko joined Westmont College in 2010.
+She chairs the Program Review Committee and works with academic and co-curriculum departments on issues pertaining to curriculum development and assessment.
+She also serves on the Academic Senate and AS Review Committee, General Education Committee, WSCUC Steering Committee, the President's Council, and the College's Strategic Planning Committee.
 Her research interests include assessment and enhancement of student learning in various educational contexts.

-Dr. Michael Sommermann - Professor of Physics (Natural and Behavior Sciences)
+Dr. Donald J. Patterson – Professor of Computer Science (Natural and Behavior Sciences, 2019)